 The destruction of the tropical of tropical forests contributes with one fifths of total greenhouse gases, impeding the compliance with the emission reduction that’s necessary to avoid a global climate catastrophe.
 In the face of the growing threat of deforestation in the region, BAM started one of the first REDD+ conservation programs in the world: REDD+ Brazil Nut Concessions, seeking to protect the value of the forests by generating sustainable economic activities to create tangible benefits in favor of local communities.

-This is how the REDD+ Brazil Nut Concessions project first emerged in 2009, which groups 505 Brazil nut concessionaire families in the Federation of Brazil Nut Producers of Madre de Dios (FEPROCAMD, for its acronym in Spanish) with the goal of protecting over 380,000 hectares of Brazil nut forests threatened by the new highway.
+This is how the REDD+ Brazil Nut Concessions project first emerged in 2009, bringing together +650 Brazil nut concessionaire families in the Federation of Brazil Nut Producers of Madre de Dios (FEPROCAMD, for its acronym in Spanish) with the goal of protecting over 500,000 hectares of Brazil nut forests threatened by the new highway.
 The first step was to consolidate the association of the concessionaires—who had been very disperse until then—and work hard toward the preservation of the Brazil nut forests through concrete efforts such as awarding revolving credits and a permanent protection program.
-This way, for over a decade, BAM and the 505 families united through FEPROCAMD have protected more than 320 million trees and avoided the emission of approximately 20 million metric tons of CO2 so far.
-In this vein, the project expects to prevent the release of over 36 million metric tons of CO2 into the atmosphere between 2022 and 2040.
+This way, for over a decade, BAM and the 600 families united through FEPROCAMD have protected more than 320 million trees and avoided the emission of approximately 2.5 million tons of CO2 per year.

 REDD+ Brazil Nut Concessions was one of the first REDD+ initiatives worldwide to be validated and verified by the Voluntary Carbon Standard (VCS), the most prestigious international carbon standard.

-Apart from economic benefits for the community through the sale of carbon credits, the project offers technical and legal advice to the concessionaire partners to protect their forests, legal support for the title clearance of concessions, a monitoring system to protect the areas, amongst others.
-The objectives of the short-term strategies are to incorporate new families to the project every year to get to a total of 655 partners by 2025.
+Apart from economic benefits for the community through the sale of carbon credits, the project offers technical and legal advice to the concessionaire partners to protect and sustainably manage their forests, implements a monitoring system to protect the areas, develops pilots of productive value chains for the benefit of the community, gives permanent training for members in sustainable forest management and other topics of interest, amongst others.

 A dream for the guardians of the forest